StydeNet/enlighten/README.md

 ```

 > It's important to create a different connection for Enlighten to avoid having the info deleted or not persisted when
-> using the database migration traits included by Laravel.
+> using the database migration traits included by Laravel and/or if you run the tests using SQLite.

-## Advanced configuration
+## Optional configuration
-To "group" your tests-classes as "modules", you can use a regular expression to find all the classes that match with a given pattern:
+To "group" your tests-classes as "modules", you can use a regular expression to find all the classes that match with the given pattern or patterns:

 ```php
 // config/enlighten.php